-- Natural occur- rence in South African waters The natural level of nitrite in seawater is less than 1.4 $\mu$ g/L NO 2 - -N. In anoxic zones with low levels of oxygen (less than 0.15 ml/L), nitrite concentrations in excess of 28 $\mu$ g/L NO 4 - -N have been measured.
-Under upwelling conditions, levels can be between 14 and 28 $\mu$ g/L NO 2 - -N .
-Limited information is available on the natural occurrence of nitrite along the South African coast.
-Higher nitrite levels can be expected in coastal regions that experience upwelling.
-On the west coast of South Africa for example, an average of 4.2 μg/L has been reported .
-Coastal areas on the south coast of South Africa, on the other hand, have on average lower nitrite levels (2.8 μg/L).
-Subtropical waters along the east coast of South Africa are expected to have low nitrite concentration.
-Levels of nitrite in estuaries are often higher than coastal waters due to natural and anthropogenically-linked contributions from the catchment and can reach very high levels (>1 mg/L) in estuaries that receive large volumes of organically rich efflu- ent (e.g. from WWTWs).
-In the absence of anthropogenic inputs, nitrite levels in estuaries are generally less than 10 μg/L. It is important to note that the nitrite concentration in seawater exhibits considerable spatial and temporal variations, which can be attributed to the complex processes that determine its fate in the marine environment.
-Establishing site-specific water quality guidelines using sufficient in-situ data is therefore of paramount importance.
-Measurement in seawater Dissolved nitrite can be determined photometrically in seawater .
-Units: $\mu$ g/L NO 2 - -N or $\mu$ mol I -1 NO 2 - -N (the latter can be converted to $\mu$ g/L NO 2 - -N by multiplying with the atomic mass of N, i.e. 14).
+Natural occur- rence in South African waters wi 28 e natural level of nitrite in seawater is less than 1.4 $\mu$ g/L NO 2 - -N. In anoxic zones th low levels of oxygen (less than 0.15 ml/L), nitrite concentrations in excess of $\mu$ g/L NO 4 - -N have been measured.
+Under upwelling conditions, levels can be stween 14 and 28 $\mu$ g/L NO 2 - -N .
+Af ex of or wo cc to re or ar It i sp the hited information is available on the natural occurrence of nitrite along the South rican coast.
+Higher nitrite levels can be expected in coastal regions that perience upwelling.
+On the west coast of South Africa for example, an average 4.2 μg/L has been reported .
+Coastal areas on the south coast of South Africa, the other hand, have on average lower nitrite levels (2.8 μg/L).
+Subtropical aters along the east coast of South Africa are expected to have low nitrite uncentration.
+Levels of nitrite in estuaries are often higher than coastal waters due natural and anthropogenically-linked contributions from the catchment and can ach very high levels (>1 mg/L) in estuaries that receive large volumes of ganically rich efflu- ent (e.g. from WWTws) In the absence of thropogenic inputs, nitrite levels in estuaries are generally less than 10 μg/L. s important to note that the nitrite concentration in seawater exhibits considerable atial and temporal variations, which can be attributed to the complex processes at determine its fate in the marine environment.
+Establishing site-specific water isolity guidelines using sufficient in-situ data is therefore of paramount importance.
+Measurement in seawater Ur ssolved nitrite can be determined photometrically in seawater . its: $\mu$ g/L NO 2 - -N or $\mu$ mol l -1 NO 2 - -N (the latter can be converted to $\mu$ g/L NO 2 - -N by ultiplying with the atomic mass of N, i.e. 14).